estech321/arduino-songs/README.md

 # Songs for playing on Arduino boards.

+## Credit
+This repo is based on the original [arduino-songs](https://github.com/robsoncouto/arduino-songs/tree/master) by [robsoncouto](https://github.com/robsoncouto).
+I have modified it in a way that the songs loop, rather than simply playing once.
+This is great if you want constant music, rather than just listening once.
+I featured Robson's code in my video [Play Music with an Arduino!](https://youtu.be/D-Xrg87QFxc)

 ## Usage

 Every code here should run on every arduino board without problems.
 The sketches rely solely on the tone() function from Arduino, so the sounds are all monophonic.
 On the bright side, **libraries are not required**.